-Presbyterians for Middle East Peace is led by a steering committee consisting of the following Presbyterians: Rev. Dr. Bill Harter, Rev. Dr. John Wimberly, Elder Gary J. Green, James Roberts, and Elder George Douglas.
+Presbyterians for Middle East Peace is led by a steering committee consisting of the following Presbyterians: Rev. Dr. Bill Harter, Rev. Dr. John Wimberly, Rev. Todd Stavrakos, rev. Mark Boyd, and Ruling Elder Mike Gizzi.

 Rev. Dr. Bill Harter and Rev. Dr. John Wimberly serve as co-conveners of PFMEP.